-The Department of Housing, Local Government and Heritage, in addition to being the parent department for NPWS, is responsible for spatial planning on land and in Ireland's maritime area, for sustainable development, and for the management of water resources from source to sea.
+The Department of Housing, Planning and Local Government is responsible for spatial planning on land and in Ireland's maritime area, for sustainable development, and for the management of water resources from source to sea.
 National implementation of the Water Framework Directive (WFD), the Maritime Spatial Planning Directive and the Marine Strategy Framework Directive (MSFD) also fall within its remit, as does the Convention for the Protection of the Marine Environment of the North-East Atlantic (the OSPAR Convention).
 The extension of Ireland's network of marine protected areas (MPAs) in accordance with national and international targets and agreed objectives is also a responsibility of this Department.